How to Invest in Silver Online

 Does owning silver diversify your portfolio?

-Depending on the composition of your investment portfolio, owning silver can diversify your portfolio.
-Silver and other precious metals are often considered an inflation hedge, meaning that their price generally holds its value, regardless of the inflation rate.
+Depending on the composition of your investment portfolio, owning silver may diversify your portfolio.
+Silver and other precious metals are often considered an inflation hedge, meaning that their price tends to have an inverse correlation to the value of the dollar.
+They also tend to hold their value over a long time horizon, though they can be highly volatile.
 The rate of return on investing in silver and other precious metals is also not often correlated with returns of other types of investments, like the stock market or real estate.

 Will the price of silver always go up?

 Like all investments, there is no guarantee that the price of silver will always go up.
 The price of silver can fluctuate wildly, which means that depending on when you buy and/or sell, you may lose money.
-Before investing in silver, make sure you understand the risks and drawbacks of silver investing.
+In fact, precious metals, traditionally, are very volatile investments.

 What are some alternative metals to silver?